- Hakone’s Venetian Glass Museum – The Biggest Surprise in Town - 19 March 2026

 6. Are You Connecting to a Domestic Flight?

-Haneda handles the majority of Tokyo’s domestic traffic and so, if you’re going to be getting on a domestic flight within a few hours of arrival (and you haven’t booked it all on one itinerary), you’ll have more choice if you book to land in Haneda.
+Haneda handles most of Tokyo’s domestic traffic, so if you’re going to be getting on a domestic flight within a few hours of arrival (and you haven’t booked it all on one itinerary), you’ll have more choice if you book to land in Haneda.

 7. Is Narita or Haneda Busier?

-Haneda is the third busiest airport in the world – and the busiest in Japan (although a lot of the people passing through are on domestic flights) – but despite this it’s also been named the most on time airport in the Cirium 2021 survey.
-95.55 per cent of just over 154,000 flights were on time.
+Haneda is the third busiest airport in the world – and the busiest in Japan (although many of the people passing through are on domestic flights) – but despite this, it’s also been named the most on-time airport in the Cirium 2021 survey.
+95.55 percent of just over 154,000 flights were on time.

 This probably won’t be the deciding factor for your airport, but it’s just some nice icing on the cake.
 Both Haneda and Narita are 5 Star airports though so whichever you choose you’re going to get good service.